 Today, the majority of quilters use rulers and rotary cutters to cut out shapes like squares, rectangles, and triangles.
 However, there are still quilters who prefer using templates to cut out their shapes.

-- Flexible template plastic - To get started you'll need flexible template plastic.
+- Flexible template plastic: To get started, you'll need flexible template plastic.
 Coming in various sizes, this plastic is available at most craft stores and quilt shops.
-It can also be found online at various websites.
+It can also be found on various websites.

 Let's Get Started